davidjbradshaw/iframe-resizer/README.md

 ##Troubleshooting

+### IFrame not initially sizing
+If the majority of the content is removed from the normal document flow, through the use of absolute positioning of top level elements, it can prevent the browser working out the correct size of the page.
+In such cases you need to either wrap your content in a relativele positioned `DIV` tag, or fall back to using the  `parentIFrame.size()` method to manually set the iFrame size from within the iFrame.

 ### IFrame not resizing correctly
 It is possible to write CSS that causes the content to overflow the body tag, this will prevent the iFrame being correctly sized.
 If this is the case the simplest fix is to add a clearfix div just before the close body tag.